flashbots/optimism/ops-bedrock/README.md

 ## Configuration

-These are the configuration options to enable PBS for the devnet.
+These are the configuration options to enable the op-geth builder for the devnet.

 ### Sequencer